Prince Alexander of the Netherlands

 Prince Alexander of the Netherlands, Prince of Orange-Nassau (William Alexander Frederick Constantine Nicholas Michael, Willem Alexander Frederik Constantijn Nicolaas Michiel, Prins der Nederlanden, Prins van Oranje-Nassau; 2 August 1818 – 20 February 1848) was born at Soestdijk Palace, the second son to King William II of The Netherlands and Queen Anna Paulovna, daughter of Tsar Paul I of Russia.
 He was nicknamed Sasha within his family.

 Biography

 Prince Alexander was born on Sunday, 2 August 1818 at a quarter past ten in the morning.
 His birth was announced the next day in the Nederlandsche Staatscourant.
 To commemorate the birth of his second grandson William I of the Netherlands gave his daughter-in-law Anna Pavlovna the Czar Peter House in Zaandam, which had been inhabited by her ancestor Peter I of Russia during his stay in the Dutch Republic.

 Prince Alexander was christened on the forty-sixth birthday of his grandfather, 24 August 1818, by the Reverend Krieger in The Hague.
-The young Prince's paternal great-grandmother Wilhelmina of Prussia was present for the occasion.
-Alexander received the names of his maternal uncles Alexander I of Russia, Grand Duke Constantine Pavlovich of Russia, Nicholas I of Russia and Grand Duke Michael Pavlovich of Russia.
+The young Prince's paternal great-grandmother, Wilhelmina of Prussia, was present for the occasion.
+Alexander received the names of his father, his paternal uncle Prince Frederick of the Netherlands, and his maternal uncles Alexander I of Russia, Grand Duke Constantine Pavlovich of Russia, Nicholas I of Russia and Grand Duke Michael Pavlovich of Russia.